-- Carotid endarterectomy is recommended for patients with recent (<3 months) non-disabling carotid artery territory ischaemic stroke or TIA with ipsilateral carotid stenosis measured at 70-99% (NASCET criteria) if it can be performed by a specialist team with audited practice and a low rate (<7%) of perioperative stroke and death. - Carotid endarterectomy can be considered in selected patients with recent (<3 months) non-disabling ischaemic stroke or TIA patients with symptomatic carotid stenosis of 50-69% (NASCET criteria) if it can be performed by a specialist team with audited practice and a very low rate (<3%) of perioperative stroke and death. - Carotid endarterectomy should be performed as soon as possible (ideally within two weeks) after the ischaemic stroke or TIA. - All patients with carotid stenosis should be treated with intensive vascular secondary prevention therapy.

-(Bangalore et al. 2011, Rerkasem et al. 2020)

-- Carotid endarterectomy should be performed in preference to carotid stenting due to a lower perioperative stroke risk.
+Weak recommendation AGAINST Statins should not be used routinely for intracerebral haemorrhage.
+(Manktelow et al. 2009; Amarenco et al. 2006) Weak recommendation AGAINST Fibrates should not be used routinely for the secondary prevention of stroke.
+(Zhou et al. 2013; Wang et al. 2015) Carotid surgery Strong recommendation - Carotid endarterectomy is recommended for patients with recent (<3 months) non-disabling carotid artery territory ischaemic stroke or TIA with ipsilateral carotid stenosis measured at 70-99% (NASCET criteria) if it can be performed by a specialist team with audited practice and a low rate (<6%) of perioperative stroke and death. - Carotid endarterectomy can be considered in selected patients with recent (<3 months) non-disabling ischaemic stroke or TIA patients with symptomatic carotid stenosis of 50-69% (NASCET criteria) if it can be performed by a specialist team with audited practice and a very low rate (<3%) of perioperative stroke and death. - Carotid endarterectomy should be performed as soon as possible (ideally within two weeks) after the ischaemic stroke or TIA. - All patients with carotid stenosis should be treated with intensive vascular secondary prevention therapy.
+(Bangalore et al 2011, Rerkasem et al 2020) Weak recommendation - Carotid endarterectomy should be performed in preference to carotid stenting due to a lower perioperative stroke risk.
 However, in selected patients with unfavourable anatomy, symptomatic re-stenosis after endarterectomy or previous radiotherapy, stenting may be reasonable. - In patients aged <70 years old, carotid stenting with an experienced proceduralist may be reasonable.

-(Muller et al. 2020)

-In patients with asymptomatic carotid stenosis, carotid endarterectomy or stenting should not be performed.
-(Galyfos et al. 2019; Raman et al. 2013; Muller et al. 2020)

-In patients with symptomatic carotid occlusion, extracranial/ intracranial bypass is not recommended.
-(Powers et al. 2011; Fluri et al. 2010)
+(Muller et al 2020) Weak recommendation AGAINST In patients with asymptomatic carotid stenosis, carotid endarterectomy or stenting should not be performed.
+(Galyfos et al 2019; Raman et al 2013; Muller et al 2020) Strong recommendation AGAINST In patients with symptomatic carotid occlusion, extracranial/ intracranial bypass is not recommended.
+(Powers et al 2011; Fluri et al 2010)